rafalkaron/rafalkaron.github.io/projects.md

 ## Example
 The following example shows a Markdown file converted to DITA.

 Currently, MarkUP converts content only to DITA concept topics.
-You may need to refactor the DITA code after the conversion.
+You may need to refactor DITA after the conversion.
 {:.note}

 ### Before
 ```markdown